materials-data-facility/scythe/docs/source/contributor-guide.rst

 Implementing ``group``
 ----------------------

-The ``group`` operation finds all sets of files in a user-provided list that should be parsed together.
+The ``group`` operation finds all sets of files in a user-provided of paths list that should be parsed together.
-Implementing ``group`` is optional.
+By default, ``group`` returns each file in the paths and any files in the directories passed to ``group`` as their own set.
-The default implementation is to return each file in the directory as its own group.
+Implementing ``group`` is optional and all implementations must perform recursion into all subdirectories provided to ``group``.

-Files are allowed to appear in more than one group, but we recommend generating only the largest valid group of files to minimize the same metadata being parsed multiple times.
+Files are allowed to appear in more than one group, but we recommend generating only the largest valid group of files to minimize the same metadata being generated multiple times.

 It is important to note that that file groups are specific to a parser.
 Groupings of files that are meaningful to one parser need not be meaningful to another.